The psychological dimension of aging that often gets overlooked

 Research Evidence

-The Ohsaki Study, a prospective cohort following over 43,000 Japanese adults, found that those who reported not having ikigai had significantly increased risk of all-cause mortality.
+The Ohsaki Study is a prospective cohort following over 43,000 Japanese adults.
+Researchers found that those who reported not having ikigai had significantly increased risk of all-cause mortality.
 The increase was attributable to cardiovascular disease and external causes (accidents, suicide), but not cancer.

 This finding has been replicated in American samples.
-Purpose in life predicts lower mortality risk across younger, middle, and older adults, even after controlling for known predictors of longevity including physical health, depression, and socioeconomic status.
+Purpose in life is a predictor of lower mortality risk across younger, middle, and older adults, even after controlling for known predictors of longevity including physical health, depression, and socioeconomic status.

-A comprehensive review of 86 studies on ikigai and health found that about 13% of articles demonstrate that ikigai reduces mortality from various causes including all-cause mortality, ischemic heart disease, and stroke.
+Findings from a comprehensive review of 86 studies on ikigai and health showed that about 13% of articles demonstrate that ikigai reduces mortality from several causes including all-cause mortality, ischemic heart disease, and stroke.

 Why Purpose Matters